brownthesr/Synthetic-Graphs/README.md

 # Synthetic-Graphs
 ---
-This is the repository where we can put our code for the Synthetic graph stuff<br>
+This is the repository where we can put our code for the Synthetic graph stuff.
+In this project we investigate how various properties of training data affect the performance and convergence of graph neural network architectures.
-I haven't added too much currently, so feel free to add more!
+In particular we study how attributes such as Degree Distribution, Heterophily, and abundance of Graphlets play a role in the performance of these GNNs.
+We find that GNNs perform well under heterophily given that the degree of heterophily is great enough.
+Furthermore, GNNs perform better on scale free graphs and graphlets are not helpful for GNN performance.
 ## Directory
 ---
 - The data folder contains all the data obtained from test runs.<br>